Unifying Sports Streaming for Millions of Viewers.

-France Télévisions held exclusive broadcasting rights for major global sporting events such as Roland Garros, the FIFA World Cup, and the Olympic Games.
+France Televisions (similar to PBS) held exclusive broadcasting rights for major global sporting events such as Roland Garros, the FIFA World Cup, and the Olympic Games.

-Their goal was to create a unified platform that would streamline the viewing experience across the group’s different media and platforms (web, mobile, smart TVs, etc.).
+Their goal was to create a unified platform that would streamline the viewing experience across the group’s different medias and platforms (web, mobile, smart TVs, etc.).

-As a Staff Product Designer, I led the UX and UI design for the France.TV Sports mobile application.
+As a Staff Product Designer, I led the UX and UI for the France.TV Sports app, ensuring a consistent, engaging experience across mobile, web, and TV platforms.

 Outcome